 The Corporation's subsidiaries' property holdings at the Stibnite Gold Project are comprised of a contiguous package of unpatented federal lode claims, unpatented federal mill site claims, patented federal lode claims and patented mill site claims.
-As of June 30, 2020, this land position encompassed approximately 11,548 hectares held in 1,518 unpatented lode and mill site claims and patented land holdings.
-The Corporation's subsidiaries acquired these rights under The 1872 Mining Law through a combination of transactions and staking and holds a portion under an option agreement.
-Bureau of Land Management claim rental payments, filings are current as of the date of this filing and the claims are all held in good standing.
+As of September 30, 2020, this land position encompassed approximately 11,548 hectares held in 1,518 unpatented lode and mill site claims and patented land holdings.
+The Corporation's subsidiaries acquired these rights through a combination of purchases and transactions and staking under the 1872 Mining Law and holds a portion under an option agreement.
+Bureau of Land Management claim rental payments and filings are current as of the date of this filing and the claims are all held in good standing.
 Normal maintenance and upkeep of the Project infrastructure continued during the quarter.

-Permitting for Redevelopment
+Permitting for Redevelopment & Restoration

-On December 13, 2016, the USFS reported that it had determined that the Plan of Restoration and Operations ("PRO") filed by Midas Gold Idaho, Inc. on September 21, 2016 for the restoration, re-development and operation of the Stibnite Gold Project in Valley County, Idaho met the requirements for a plan of operations under USFS regulations allowing the USFS to commence the formal review of the Project under NEPA.
+On December 13, 2016, the USFS reported that it had determined that the PRO filed by Midas Gold Idaho, Inc. on September 21, 2016 for the restoration, re-development and operation of the Stibnite Gold Project in Valley County, Idaho met the requirements for a plan of operations under USFS regulations allowing the USFS to commence the formal review of the Project under NEPA.
 The USFS completed public scoping under NEPA during the third quarter of 2017 and the regulatory and cooperating agencies are conducting reviews of the information provided by Midas Gold in its plan of restoration and operations and analyses of alternatives as required under NEPA.
 The NEPA review is being undertaken in a coordinated process by a total of seven federal, state and local agencies under a memorandum of understanding entered into in September 2017.
-The NEPA process is ongoing and the most recent U.S.D.A.
-Forest Service Schedule of Proposed Actions released on July 1st subsequent to the end of this reporting period lists a date of August 2020 for the release of the Draft Environmental Impact Statement.
+The NEPA process is ongoing and the Draft Environmental Impact Statement was released for public comment on August 14, 2020 with an original termination date for public comments set for October 13, 2020.
+On October 2, 2020, subsequent to the end of the reporting period, an extension of the comment period was announced in the Federal Register with the comment period extended to close on October 28, 2020.
+The comment period did close on October 28, 2020, in accordance with the revised schedule.